cofoundry-cms/Cofoundry.Docs/src/Content Management/Data Model Annotations/Nested Data Models .md

-﻿Nested data models allow you to define a model that can be used as child property of another data model.
+Nested data models allow you to define a model that can be used as child property of another data model.

 This is useful for creating rich data structures for your block types and custom entities, and enables the creation of more complex components such as multi-layered menus, advanced carousels and other nested content scenarios.